-Children's nutritional needs are the highest in the first 1,000 days of their lives - starting from conception to their second birthday - when their brains develop, bodies grow and their immune system is built.
-Therefore, PIN's nutrition projects will always focus on children under two years and women of reproductive age, especially pregnant and lactating women (CMAM projects will target children under 5 years).
+Children's nutritional needs are the highest in the first 1,000 days of their lives - starting from conception to their second birthday - when their brains develop, bodies grow and their immune system mothers' child caring practices and the nutritional quality of the food children and/ or their mothers eat.

-At the same time, PIN recognizes that maternal and child undernutrition is influenced by causes which are determined by other stakeholders.
-At the immediate level, peers, mothers-in-law and fathers frequently influence mothers' child caring practices and the nutritional quality of the food children and/ or their mothers eat.
 At the underlying level, determinants include the quality and coverage of services provided by health and agricultural extensionists; strategies designed by (sub)national authorities, and the focus and volume of donors' funding.
 Therefore, while the ultimate beneficiaries of PIN's nutrition interventions will be (future) mothers and their children, PIN will support actors which are effectively enabling caretakers to overcome the main barriers to ensuring good nutrition.